-1. Remove cylinder head cover.
+- 1. Remove cylinder head cover - 2.
+Remove camshaft chain pensioner screw and then O-ring.

-screw
+3. Lock camshaft chain pensioner by turning it clockwise.

-- 2. Remove camshaft chain pensioner screw and the O- ring. - 3.
-Lock camshaft chain pensioner by turning it clockwise. - 4.
-Rotate fan to have the mark on the camshaft chain in an upward position, which is TDC of engine compression stroke. - 5.
-Remove cylinder head bolts, fixing nuts and gasket of camshaft holder. - 6.
-Loosen 2 nuts (B) Loosen 4 nuts (A).
-Remove camshaft holder and pins.
+- Rotate fan to have the mark on the camshaft chain in an upward position, which is TDC of engine compression stroke. - 5.
+Remove cylinder head bolts, fixing nuts and gasket of camshaft holder.